gdlzambiazzi/Raidiam/README.md

 And I click on the New Article link
 And I'm redirected to the article editor page
-And I fill in the article `<title>`, `<summary>`, `<content>` and `<tags>` When I click on Public Article button
+And I fill in the article `<title>`, `<summary>`, `<content>` and `<tags>` When I click on Publish Article button
 Then my article should be published (status 200)
 And I should see my article on My Articles section (/@`<username>`/)